List of Coronation Street characters introduced in 2008: Lisa Dalton

 Lisa Dalton arrives on the Street at the beginning of August 2008 as a friend of Prem (Madhav Sharma) and Nina Mandal (Harvey Virdi), when Dev Alahan (Jimmi Harkishin) is invited to dinner with them.
 Dev and Lisa then begin to date, they meet up shortly after meeting for the first time and they go to the Rovers for a drink.
 They then decide to stop seeing each other.

 Lisa returns on 30 March 2009 shortly after Dev's relationship with Tara Mandal (Ayesha Dharker) begins to fail.
 She gets drunk with Dev in the Rovers and the pair end up in bed together.
 On 17 April 2009, barmaid Poppy Morales (Sophiya Haque) tells friend Tara of Lisa and Dev's night of passion and Tara warns Lisa not to visit her or Dev again.

-Saj

-Saj appears in two episodes in September 2008 as Rosie Webster's (Helen Flanagan) boyfriend, who she begins dating while on holiday.
-In the latter episode, they come out of a nightclub and kiss while John Stape (Graeme Hawley) spies on them, and she is later kidnapped by John that night.
-Saj is not seen again after the incident.
+Tara Mandal

 DC Hooch

 DC Hooch is a policeman.
 He is enemies with Becky Granger (Katherine Kelly) and has tried to get her arrested on several occasions.
 He first accused her of theft, but Becky was found not guilty due to a false alibi from Steve McDonald (Simon Gregson).
-He reappeared in mid-2009 when it transpired that he had hired Becky's ex, Slug, to try and bring her down.
+He reappeared in mid-2009 when it transpired that he had hired Becky's ex, Slug, to try to bring her down.
 Slug convinced Becky he was a changed man, however, on Hooch's orders, he planted drugs in Becky's bag on her wedding day to Steve.
 The Rovers was then raided by the police and Becky was arrested.

 Steve confronted Hooch who told him that it was payback for the court case in 2008.
 Steve then instructed his Streetcars drivers to track down Slug.
 Lloyd Mullaney (Craig Charles) managed to find him and he and Steve bundled him into a car boot and took him to Becky, where he admitted planting the drugs for Hooch.
 Steve, Lloyd and Becky then met with Hooch and Slug was forced to say he would tell the truth in court and defend Becky.
 Hooch remained confident, however, soon after, the charges against Becky were dropped.

 Hooch met with Steve and told him that he would not bother them again if they stayed out of his way.
 He also warned Steve that Becky would bring him down.
 Hooch has not been seen since.